adityaguru23/myportfolio/README.md

-# Hey there I am K.S.Adithya and this is my portfolio site.
+# Hey there I am Aditya G and this is my portfolio site.